-The 64Cu blood clearance profile was similar for all 5 probes (Supplemental Fig. 3), with elimination blood half-lives ranging from 18 to 23 min (Supplemental Table 4).
-Radio-HPLC analyses of rat serum after probe injection (15 and 60 min after injection) are shown in Figure 2A.
-CBP1, CBP3, CBP5, and CBP6 undergo decomposition into less hydrophobic metabolites due to peptidase activity.
-Metabolism was extremely rapid for CBP1, CBP3, and CBP5 with less than 50% of intact probe detected in the blood at 15 min after injection (Supplemental Fig. 4A).
-CBP6 was still largely intact at 15 min after probe injection (percentage of intact probe > 80; Supplemental Fig. 4B) and then further metabolized in the next 45 min.
-CBP7 was completely intact in the serum at 60 min after injection and indeed highly stable over time: more than 80% of the circulating
+The copper-64 blood clearance profile was very similar for all five probes (Supplemental Fig. 3) with elimination blood half-lives ranging from 18 to 23 min (Supplemental Table 4).
+Radio-HPLC analyses of rat serum post probe injection (15 and 60 min post injection) are shown in Fig. 2A.
+CBP1, CBP3, CBP5 and CBP6 undergo decomposition into less hydrophobic metabolites due to peptidase activity.
+Metabolism was extremely rapid for CBP1, CBP3 and CBP5 with less than 50% of intact probe detected in the blood at 15 min post injection (Supplemental Fig. 4A).
+CBP6 was still largely intact at 15 min post probe injection (percentage of intact probe >80, (Supplemental Fig. 4B) and then further metabolized in the next 45 min.
+CBP7 was completely intact in the serum at 60 min post injection and in indeed highly stable over time: more than 80% of the circulating activity is intact probe at 120 min post probe injection (Supplemental Fig. 4C).